ShekharRajput77/Stock-Price-prediction-using-LinearRegression---ML-Model/README.md

 Hi Guys,

 This is a simple ML model which predicts the stock Prices using ML LinearRegression Algorithm.
-It shows the Plot of Actual Price vs Predicted Price and Scattered Plot for the same.
+It shows the Plot of Actual Price vs Predicted Price and Scatte Plot for the same.

 I have tested it with Nvidia amd AMD stock Reports.
 R - Rooted Score is 87% which is a good fit but not perfect.